 Connect to Oracle Database in Power BI Desktop

-With the above connection details information, you can take the following steps to conncet to the Oracle Database in Power BI Desktop:
+With above ODAC installation and configurations, you can take the following steps to conncet to the Oracle Database in Power BI Desktop:

 - From the Home tab, select Get Data

-[servername]:[serverport]/[servicename]part from the above connection details in SQL Developer to the Server field shown as below, then click OK.
+[servername]:[serverport]/[servicename] from the above connection details of LDAP Connection in SQL Developer to the Server field.

 - If asked, use the Database credentials to connect to the database.